Therapeutic exercise

 Overview of Treatment

 Physical therapy exercises are a non-invasive treatment modality that utilizes systematic physical activities to improve functional impairments, alleviate pain, and promote tissue repair.
 The primary goal is to restore patients' ability to perform daily activities, commonly integrated into rehabilitation, orthopedics, and neurology treatment protocols.
-This approach combines principles of biomechanics and exercise science, tailored to injuries or diseases affecting the musculoskeletal system, cardiopulmonary function, or nervous system.
+This therapy combines principles of biomechanics and exercise science, tailored to injuries or diseases affecting the musculoskeletal system, cardiopulmonary function, or nervous system.

 Types and Mechanisms of Treatment

-Neural facilitation techniques such as PNF (Proprioceptive Neuromuscular Facilitation) activate deep muscles, and aerobic exercises promote endogenous pain-relieving substances like endorphins.
+Neural facilitation techniques such as PNF (Proprioceptive Neuromuscular Facilitation) activate deep muscles, and aerobic exercises promote endogenous pain-relief substances like endorphins.
 Therapists utilize biofeedback devices or mirror therapy to precisely regulate exercise intensity for optimal outcomes.

 Indications